Trilmatic/npm-file-input/README.md

 - Function
 - defines the validation function
 - the required output of the function is Boolean (true/false)
+- validate function will be called with anz changes in the files list
 - Two variables are passed into the function (Files - lisst of currently selected files, required - the prop that defines if the input is required)

 **default**